ECEHive/hums/README.md

 ## Contributing

-We welcome contributions.
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for the code of conduct, branch/PR expectations, and developer workflow.
+We welcome contributions!
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on contributing (branching, commits, pull requests, and reviews).
+Also read and follow our [CODE_OF_CONDUCT.md](./CODE_OF_CONDUCT.md) to help keep the community respectful and collaborative.

 ## License